From the SuperTopo thread: Daisy Death revisited

 Author: Lambone

-or use two biners to adjust length, or only clip into one loop. right?
+or use two biners to adjust length, or only clip into one loop.

 Re: Daisy Death revisited